-How fun!
 With just a little bit of planning, you can be part of a studio audience while they're filming a sitcom, reality show or game show.
-Even better?
-It's free - and you get bragging rights when you get back home and watch the episode with your friends.
+It's free, and you get bragging rights when you get back home and watch the episode with your friends.

 Get Your Theme Park Fix at Universal Studios Hollywood

-Just to set the record straight, we aren't geographically challenged.
-Universal Studios is not in Hollywood proper, but in the San Fernando Valley west of Burbank.
-It's a short drive away from Hollywood at Highland on US Hwy 101 and with "Hollywood" in its name and its connection to all that name signifies, it's a natural part of a visit to Hollywood.
+Universal Studios is not in Hollywood proper but the San Fernando Valley west of Burbank.
+It's a short drive away from Hollywood at Highland on US Highway 101, and with "Hollywood" in its name and its connection to all that name signifies, it's a natural part of a visit to Hollywood.

 Watch the Hollywood Christmas Parade